The Top 10 Female Crypto Influencers to Watch in 2022

 |Tavonia Evans||@cryptodeeva (4,719 Followers)|

-Then there are the general challenges of being a woman online, from inappropriate remarks to dismissive comments to outright abuse, which a recent Vice article noted could certainly be true in the meme-heavy, male-dominated world of crypto.
+Then there are the general challenges of being a woman online, from inappropriate remarks to dismissive comments to outright abuse, which a recent Vice article noted could certainly be true in the male-dominated world of crypto.
 Women of color may be especially pushed out of these spaces.

 Still, many women have persisted and have become respected, widely-followed influencers and speakers on crypto and related topics.